Greater London Authority: Purpose

+History

 Background

 In 1986, the Greater London Council was abolished by the Conservative government of Margaret Thatcher.
 Many people have surmised that the decision to abolish the GLC was made because of the existence of a high-spending left-wing Labour administration under Ken Livingstone, although pressure for the abolition of the GLC had arisen before Livingstone took over, and was largely driven by the belief among the outer London borough councils that they could perform the functions of the GLC just as well.

 On abolition, the strategic functions of the GLC were transferred to bodies controlled by central government or joint boards nominated by the London borough councils.
 Some of the service delivery functions were transferred down to the councils themselves.
 For the next 14 years there was no single elected body for the whole of London.
 The Labour Party never supported the abolition of the GLC and made it a policy to re-establish some form of citywide elected authority.

 Creation

 The Labour Party advocated a government structure comprising a single, directly elected mayor (a policy first suggested by Tony Banks in 1990), together with an elected deliberative assembly to scrutinise them.
 This model was based on the mayor–council government of many American and Canadian cities rather than the parliamentary-style GLC.
 Indeed, it was partly aimed at making sure the new body resembled the erstwhile GLC as little as possible.
 After Labour won the 1997 general election, the policy was outlined in a white paper entitled A Mayor and Assembly for London (March 1998).

 Simultaneously with the elections to the London Borough councils, a referendum was held on the establishment of the GLA in May 1998, which was approved with 72% of the vote.
 The Greater London Authority Act 1999 passed through Parliament, receiving royal assent in October 1999.
 Most polling showed that Livingstone, the last leader of the GLC, would easily win the mayoral election.
 However, in a controversial election campaign, the then prime minister, Tony Blair, attempted to block the nomination of Livingstone, a factional rival, and imposed his own candidate.
 In reaction, Livingstone stood as an independent candidate, resulting in his expulsion from the Labour Party.
-In March 2000, he was elected as Mayor of London, pushing Labour's candidate into third place.
+He won the May 2000 election, pushing Labour's candidate into third place and becoming the first directly elected politician in the United Kingdom.
 Following an interim period in which the mayor and assembly had been elected but had no powers, the GLA was formally established on 3 July 2000.

+When it was originally established, the GLA's statutory strategies included: